Your browser does not support JavaScript.

 Current Credential Holders

-If you already hold a preliminary or clear credential, it is possible that certain program requirements may be satisfied by your current credential, such as the EL hours, CalTPA and RICA.
+If you already hold a preliminary or clear credential, it is possible that certain program requirements may be satisfied by your current credential, such as the EL hours and CalTPA.
 In addition, upper division coursework can be reviewed for transfer credit.
 The application process includes a review and option for a detailed transcript review if needed (additional fee).
+Note: because you already hold a teaching credential, you are not eligible for any grants that we offer as those are for candidates obtaining a teaching credential for the first time.

 Grant Information